digitallinguistics/dlx2html/README.md

 # dlx2html

-A JavaScript library for converting linguistic to HTML for presenting on the web.
+A JavaScript library for converting linguistic data to HTML for presenting on the web.

 Written using modern ES modules, useable in both Node and the browser.